 Can I have a roommate who is not in SAGE?

 All members of the SAGE Community must also participate in the SAGE Program.

 How do I make a special accommodation request?

 Through the online housing request process there will be an opportunity to complete a special accommodation request.

 When was the SAGE Community established?

-The overall SAGE Program was established in 1985.
-This new residential component of the program, the SAGE Community, will launch in the Fall of 2014 in Newell Hall.
+The SAGE Community was established in Fall 2014 in Newell Hall.